mora-ehidne/moras_camp9_notes/3 Tools/Git/Git CLI Commands.md

 * * `git config --global user.email me@mysite.com` - changes the global email to `me@mysite.com`
 * `git init` - sets the working directory up as a Git repo.
 Creates a `.git` directory within the working directory.
 * `-help` - shows help for the command
+- `git gc` - garbage collect - deletes all uncreachable objects
+* `git prune`  - deletes (prunes) all unreachable objects
+-  - `-n`, `--dry-run` - only displays which objects would be deleted, without actually deleting anything

 ## Git areas commands
 - `git status` - shows the active branch, its difference to its remote-tracking branch, its index and working tree